top of page

 2. GDPR and Global Privacy Laws

-• Manages visitor consent and data handling for EU citizens and international compliance mandates.
+• Manages visitor consent and data handling for compliance with EU and international privacy laws.

 3. The Joint Commission

-• Enforces physical security standards for third-party access to patient care environments.
+• Enforces physical security standards for third-party access to patient care areas and sensitive zones.

 4. DEA and FDA

-• Controls and logs access to controlled substances and pharmaceutical storage areas.
+• Controls and logs access to controlled substances and pharmaceutical storage, ensuring compliance with strict federal guidelines.

 Business Benefits of PIAM for Contractor and Vendor Access